Strange96/LogOps/README.md

 10. Wait 10 seconds
 11. Use the url from step 2, and navigate your browser to it.

-To run LogOps on a local cluter, do the following with the files in the kubernetes/local directory:
+To run LogOps on a local cluster, do the following with the files in the kubernetes/local directory:

 1. run `kubectl apply -f deploy1.yml` and wait 30 seconds
 2. run `kubectl apply -f deploy2.yml` and wait 30 seconds